 Once you’re eligible for the vaccination, your doctor will offer you the vaccine when you attend the surgery for general reasons or for your annual flu vaccination.

 Personal Alarm Information

 For more information about our life-saving personal alarm service, please get in touch with our friendly team on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.

-Editor’s Note: This article was updated on 30th October 2020 to reflect current information.
-Originally published February 2018.
+Editor’s Note: This article was updated on 1st June 2021 to reflect current information.